-Many medical schools include an “optional” essay in their secondary applications.
-Obviously, this “optional” essay is not required.
-The essay prompt sometimes emphasizes this point.
-Often, it will include the stipulation that you cannot include anything that was already mentioned in your primary application or other essays.
+Many medical schools include an optional essay in their secondary applications.
+Obviously, this “optional” essay is not required, and the essay prompt sometimes emphasizes this point.
+Often, the question will include the stipulation that you cannot include anything that was already mentioned in your primary application or other essays.
 Some schools even state that most applicants don’t complete this optional essay.
-However, I always recommend that students dig deep to write this essay to set themselves apart from other applicants.
+However, I recommend that students dig deep to find material to use for this essay, as a way to set themselves apart from other applicants.

 There are many successful ways to approach this essay.
 Here are a few ideas:

 Optional Essay Tip #1: Use this space for updates.

 Technically, any new events or activities that you haven’t covered in the primary would make excellent content for this essay.
 As long as there isn’t another secondary question requesting updates specifically, writing about something new could be the most effective use of this space.
 With an updated copy of your CV or resume, make a list of all the latest developments in your academic and professional life.
 Depending on the character limit, provide as many details as is necessary.
 For the conclusion, discuss how these recent developments have better prepared you for their program.